Rocco Canale: Ed McMahon

 Ed McMahon, who later became Johnny Carson's sidekick on "The Tonight Show", met Canale while he was trying out for Boston College's football team.
 During a scrimmage, McMahon was assigned to play opposite Canale.
 While McMahon stopped him once, Canale soon afterwards hit him back even harder.
 This ended any dreams McMahon had of becoming a football player.
 'He creamed me,' McMahon once said, 'and I turned in my uniforms'.

 Military service

-In 1943 Canale was drafted into the Army, temporarily suspending a professional football career.
+In 1943 Canale was selected into the Army, temporarily suspending a professional football career.
 After training at Greensboro, North Carolina, and Miami Beach, Florida, he was assigned to the First Army Air Force Fighter Command Headquarters located at Mitchell Field in Long Island, New York.
 He was promoted to corporal in 1944.
 Canale's name is listed on the World War II Honor Roll, which lists the over 1,000 NFL personnel who served in the military during war.
 The listing of players has been inscribed on a plaque, located at the Pro Football Hall of Fame in Canton, Ohio.